 Q: Where can I learn more?

-A: The official Medicare site, medicare.gov, offers detailed information on signing up; Parts A, B, C and D; costs associated with Medicare; penalties for missing enrollment; and other important issues.
+A: The official Medicare site, medicare.gov, offers detailed information on signing up; the specifics of Parts A, B, C and D; costs associated with Medicare; penalties for missing enrollment; and other important issues.
 Use the site's Medicare Plan Finder to sort through and compare the plans available in your region.

-Your financial advisor can help you gain a deeper understanding of how health-care costs can affect your current retirement strategy.
-Together you can explore Merrill Lynch's "Healthcare Discovery" iPad app and discuss ways you can factor future health care costs into your planning.
+Your financial advisor can help you gain a deeper understanding of how health-care costs could affect your need for income in retirement.
+Together you can discuss ways to incorporate future health care costs into your planning.

 3 Questions to Ask Your Financial Advisor